A Charitable Company Limited by Guarantee

 Board meetings are normally held in January, April, June and September, with the AGM being in November, and all Company members are very welcome to attend.

-Membership is open to all individuals over the age of 16 years, who rent or own a residential property or own a business within the Community, who support the purposes and activities of the company.
-Any member can stand to be appointed to the Board of Directors.
+Full membership is open to all individuals over the age of 16 years, who rent or own a residential property or own a business within the Community, who support the purposes and activities of the company.
+Any full member can stand to be appointed to the Board of Directors.

 Individuals over the age of 16 years from any other community, who have a social, cultural or sporting interest within the Community, who support the purposes and activities of the company can become.an Associate Member and support the work of any Company Group.
 They do not have the powers of Individual Members.
 Download a membership form here.